kordjani-messaoud/Ansible-Project/README.md

     - To gain a thorough understanding of Ansible and its use cases
     - To develop hands-on experience by working on a real-world project
-    - To contribute to the successful deployment of Ansible at AXA Assurance Algeria
+    - To contribute to the successful deployment of Ansible at AXA Assurance Algerie

 ## How to Use This Repository